len-rtz/DS_LOD_and_Knowledge_Graphs_2024_Bhagyasha_Lena/README.md

 # Project - Linked Open Data & Knowledge Graphs

-# Import of LIDO-Data from the Rijksmuseum into Wikidata Cloud
+## Import of LIDO-Data from the Rijksmuseum into Wikidata Cloud

 This project provides a Python script for uploading data from the Rijksmuseum's [LIDO (Lightweight Information Describing Objects)](https://cidoc.mini.icom.museum/working-groups/lido/lido-overview/about-lido/what-is-lido/) records to a Wikibase instance using the Pywikibot library.
 The goal of this project was to created Linked Open Data, that can be queried using SPARQL and displayed in a Knowledge Graph.
-The repository also includes tools for parsing LIDO XML data, filtering specific records, and converting them to JSON format.
+The repository also includes code for parsing LIDO XML data, filtering specific records, and converting them to JSON format.

+The result from our project can be found here:  [Rijksmuseum Photo Knowledge Graph]([https://cidoc.mini.icom.museum/working-groups/lido/lido-overview/about-lido/what-is-lido/](https://photos-rijksmuseum.wikibase.cloud/wiki/Main_Page))

 ## Requirements